BasPieren/weekly-nerd-1819/articles/article-2.md

 > Branch Protection Settings

 ### Modules
 Having seperate branches is a good first step in avoiding unnecessary problems.
 But when you start to pair branches with **modules** is when you start being really producitve.
 Modules allow you to seperate your code into different files that get imported into the main file like `app.js`, `script.js` or `style.css`.

 When you do this you and your team are able to almost entirly eliminate merge conflicts because you are all working in seperate files so you almost never have to work in the same file at the same time.

 ## Conclusion
+When you first start working together on a project it can be pretty difficult and frustrating.
+Everybody has their owm style and way of doing this.
+Setting a clear set of rules/guidelines early on is the key to a prodictive work flow.